PacificCommunity/ofp-sam-yft-review/notes/questions.md

 ---

-**A0.1** Was M changed at the CondAge step in the 2020 model development?

-**A0.2** Review the approach used to determine M at age and implications of
-         alternative M assumptions.

-**A0.3** What shape would be appropriate when estimating M at age from life
-         history parameters?

-**A0.4** What effect did the change in M have on depletion?

 **A1.a** Which fisheries, if any, should be grouped in terms of selectivity?

 **A1.b** Should one longline fishery within each region have a non-decreasing